tylershannon/CustomerPropensityModeling/README.md

 6. Split into training and testing, holding 20% of the dataset for testing.

 ### Feature Selection
 I used a decision tree to assist with feature selection.
+I trained both a single decision tree and a random forest model.
+Specs are below for each:

+#### Single Decision Tree Parameters
+1. Critereon: entropy
+2. Max Depth: 4
+3. Random State: 40

+#### Random Forest Parameters
+1. Critereon: entropy
+2. Max Depth: 4
+3. Random State: 40
+4. Number of Estimators: 100